1. HDMF Specification Language

 Note

-In version 3.0, the value and default_value keys were removed for datasets.
-The value and default_value keys were only used for attributes and are not applicable to datasets.
+In version 3.0, the default_value key was removed for datasets.
+The default_value key was used for attributes and are not applicable to datasets.

 In version 3.0, the linkable key was removed.